ErroneousBee/ACGWiki/content/TODO/Tasks.md

 ## Pegasus Path ( Scout Land )

+This was done Oct 2021, still need to clear sycamore, and maybe return in late 2022.

 * Clear encroaching vegetation.
 * Remove sycamore from coppiced area.
 * Repair sections of corderoy path at seep line.